echaya/neowiki.nvim/README.md

     insert_link = "<leader>wi",
     -- Removes all links in the current file that point to non-existent pages. cleanup_links = "<leader>wc",

+    -- Toggles the status of a gtd item.
+    -- Works on the current line in Normal mode and on the selection in Visual mode. toggle_task = "<leader>wt",

     -- Closes the floating window.
     close_float = "q",
   },